mace098/SLHSCENTERSTAGE/README.md

 Even if you are an advanced Java programmer, it is helpful to start with the [FTC Blocks tutorial](https://ftc-docs.firstinspires.org/programming_resources/blocks/Blocks-Tutorial.html), and then migrate to the [OnBot Java Tool](https://ftc-docs.firstinspires.org/programming_resources/onbot_java/OnBot-Java-Tutorial.html) or to [Android Studio](https://ftc-docs.firstinspires.org/programming_resources/android_studio_java/Android-Studio-Tutorial.html) afterwards.

 ## Downloading the Project
 If you are an Android Studio programmer, there are several ways to download this repo.
-Note that if you use the Blocks or OnBot Java Tool to program your robot, then you do not need to download this repository.

 * If you are a git user, you can clone the most current version of the repository; ask if you need help:

-<p>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;git clone https://github.com/FIRST-Tech-Challenge/FtcRobotController.git</p>
+<p>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;git clone https://github.com/mace098/SLHSCENTERSTAGE.git</p>
+Orginal code for FTC: https://github.com/FIRST-Tech-Challenge/FtcRobotController.git
 * Or, if you prefer, you can use the "Download Zip" button available through the main repository page.
 Downloading the project as a .ZIP file will keep the size of the download manageable.

 * You can also download the project folder (as a .zip or .tar.gz archive file) from the Downloads subsection of the [Releases](https://github.com/FIRST-Tech-Challenge/FtcRobotController/releases) page for this repository.